LICHEN SCLEROSUS in Females

 What is lichen sclerosus?

-Lichen sclerosus is a chronic inflammatory skin condition which can affect any part of the skin, but in females it most often affects the genital skin (vulva) and the skin around the anus.
-It can start in childhood - or adulthood and affect girls or women of any age.
+Lichen sclerosus is a chronic inflammatory skin condition which can affect any part of the skin, but it most often affects the genital skin (vulva) and the skin around the anus.
+It can start in childhood - or adulthood (usually after the menopause) and affect girls or women of any age.

 What causes lichen sclerosus?

 The cause of lichen sclerosus is not fully understood.
-It is felt to be a type of autoimmune condition in which the person’s immune system reacts against the skin.
-Sometimes it is associated with other diseases in which the body’s immune system attacks normal tissues such as the thyroid gland (causing an overactive - or underactive thyroid gland) or the insulin-producing cells in the pancreas (causing diabetes).
+It can be associated with other diseases in which the body’s immune system attacks normal tissues such as the thyroid gland (causing an overactive - or underactive thyroid gland) or the insulin-producing cells in the pancreas (causing diabetes), but it has not been proven that it is an auto-immune condition in itself.

-Lichen sclerosus is not due to an infection – the disease is not contagious, so sexual partners cannot pick it up.
+Lichen sclerosus is not due to an infection – the disease is not contagious and cannot be spread through contact, including sexual intercourse.

-Friction or damage to the skin trigger lichen sclerosus and make it worse.
-This is called a ‘Koebner response’.
-Irritation from urine leakage, or wearing incontinence pads or panty liners can make the problem worse.
+Friction or damage to the skin triggers lichen sclerosus and make it worse.
+This reaction is called a ‘Koebner response’.
+Irritation from urine leakage or wearing incontinence pads or panty liners can make the problem worse.

 Is lichen sclerosus hereditary?